clairesmi/recipe-finder/README.md

 ![CS Icon](/src/assets/favicon.ico)
 # Talk Foodie To Me

-This is a web app project that I set myself with the aim of having a first go at using JavaScript’s Web Speech API and using the alternative class component syntax in React (without constructor and manual binding).
+This is a web app project that I set myself with the aim of having a first go at using JavaScript’s Web Speech API and using the newer class component syntax in React (without constructor and manual binding).
 I also wanted to try working with styled components in React.

 The web app enables the user to verbally request recipes based on one or two specified ingredients.